 Which High Speed Rail Success Model Fits America?

-After World War II, France rebuilt railroad overpasses and upgraded its train control system to maintain a 106-112 mph intercity passenger rail network.
+The major cities of France were spared from World War II bombing, but many railroad overpasses/underpasses needed repair to resume 106-112 mph (170-180 kph) passenger rail service.
+When the European battles of World War II ended in May 1945, France immediately started those repairs.
 Though it never had large oil fields for cheap gasoline, the democratic-market economy of France produced household income and strong citizen rights similar to ours.
-France also had large automotive and freight trucking lobbies prodding government to expand the 81 mph-Autoroute intercity tollway system spread across a country the size of Texas.
-It also had a large aviation industry urging government to expand airports for international flights.
+France also had large automotive and freight trucking lobbies prodding government to expand the 81 mph-Autoroute tollway system spread across a country the size of Texas.
+It had a large defense-aerospace industry urging government to expand airports for international flights.

-By 1993, the TGV-Metrorail stations of Paris and Lyon hosted as many restaurants, cafes, shops, shuttles, taxis and nearby hotels as an international airport.
+By 1993, TGV-Metro stations of Paris and Lyon hosted as many restaurants, cafes, shops, shuttles, taxis and nearby hotels as an international airport.
 New HSR routes sprouted from Paris to Tours, LeMans, Lille, Calais and Brussels and from Lyon south to Valence.
-The Channel Tunnel enabling Paris-London HSR service was on schedule to open in 1994.
-The TGV was planned to go south of Valence to the third largest city in France, Marseilles.
-Wherever a TGV station integrated subway or tramway (Light Rail) station, train passengers made more side-trips along the route.
-The French discovered that TGV + subway + tramway stations rejuvenated cities along each HSR route with increased tax revenue from international tourists.
+TGV was planned to go south of Valence to the third largest city in France, Marseilles.
+The Channel Tunnel enabling Paris-London HSR service was scheduled to open in 1994.

-If America mustered the political will-power, we could replicate French HSR success.
+If America mustered the same political will-power, we could replicate French TGV + Metrorail success.

-Unfortunately, Clinton’s Secretary of Transportation followed that wise decision with critical HSR mistakes.
-When Amtrak Acela service started in 2001, those mistakes limited top speed between NYC and Washington to 135 mph.
-Factoring in many Slow Zones in the route however, Acela average speed only reached 84 mph in that corridor segment.
-Plagued by even more Slow Zones, Acela only averaged 63 mph between NYC and Boston despite achieving 150 mph top speed over 18 miles.
+Unfortunately, Clinton’s Secretary of Transportation followed those wise decisions with critical HSR construction mistakes.
+When Amtrak Acela service started in 2001, those mistakes limited top speed between NYC and Washington to 135 mph for a modest percentage of miles.
+Factoring in remaining Slow Zones, Acela only reached 84 mph average speed in that rail corridor.
+Plagued by even more Slow Zones between NYC and Boston, Acela only averaged 63 mph, despite achieving 150 mph top speed for 18 miles.

 Opportunity To Restore Intercity Passenger Rail

 American rail routes are mostly owned by freight train companies and to a lesser degree, by pubic transit agencies.
 By law, freight train companies and transit agencies lease Amtrak trains access to their tracks.
 Since leasing fees are low, freight train companies have no incentive to upgrade infrastructure for high speed.
 Nor do transit agencies have extra funds lying around.
-Consequently, America’s intercity passenger rail is plagued with “Slow Zones” that do not support high speeds and frequent service due to:
+Consequently, most of America’s intercity passenger rail is plagued with “Slow Zones” that limit most Amtrak trains to 50-60 mph average speed and:

-• excessively curvy tracks
+• excessively curvy & old tracks

 • antiquated bridges and tunnels